 Related: How one habit can change your life

 It takes between 18-254 days, with an average of 66 days, to form a new habit.
 The reason for the 236-day time difference has to be found in several factors, such as the behavior, your personality, and your lifestyle.
-The further it is from who you are and how much discomfort it creates, the longer it’ll take.
+The further it is from who you are and the more discomfort it creates, the longer it’ll take.

 But that doesn’t mean it’s not worth it to create a difficult habit.
 These habits are often those that’ll create the most long-term impact on your life.
 Sometimes, developing one difficult but good habit can be enough to change your life.